ir-lab/intprim/README.md

 ## Features

-* Train a BIP model from demonstrations
+* Train an Interaction Primitives model from demonstrations
 * Perform recursive inference with an Interaction Primitives model and generate future states
 * Support for inference with Ensemble Bayesian Interaction Primitives, Bayesian Interaction Primitives, Probabilistic Movement Primitives with DTW, and Particle Filter
 * Automatic basis space selection with support for Gaussian, Sigmoidal, and Polynomial functions